A SHELTER FOR CONSCIENCE:

 BTSR is the place to learn about religious liberty THEN and NOW!

-june 2-30 : Credit students will continue study via BTSRConnects
+june 2-30 : Credit students continue non-residential study via BTSRConnects

 For credit-seeking students (3 credit hours) : $1,650.00 tuition